JetBrains/intellij-sdk-docs/basics/architectural_overview/virtual_file.md

 title: Virtual Files
 ---

-A virtual file [com.intellij.openapi.vfs.VirtualFile](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFile.java) is *IntelliJ IDEA's* representation of a file in a file system (VFS).
+A virtual file [com.intellij.openapi.vfs.VirtualFile](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFile.java) is the *IntelliJ Platform's* representation of a file in a file system (VFS).
 Most commonly, a virtual file is a file in your local file system.
-However, *IntelliJ IDEA* supports multiple pluggable file system implementations, so virtual files can also represent classes in a JAR file, old revisions of files loaded from a version control repository, and so on.
+However, the *IntelliJ Platform* supports multiple pluggable file system implementations, so virtual files can also represent classes in a JAR file, old revisions of files loaded from a version control repository, and so on.

 The VFS level deals only with binary content.
 You can get or set the contents of a `VirtualFile` as a stream of bytes, but concepts like encodings and line separators are handled on higher system levels.